Learn Guitar from an Experienced, Professional Teacher

 I teach on both electric and acoustic guitars.
-If the student is playing an electric instrument, there’s no need to bring an amplifier.
+For those coming to my teaching locations and if the student is playing an electric guitar, there’s no need to bring an amplifier.
 I have multiple amplifiers for the lesson.
 I’ll also have learning materials available for the student which they’ll have to take home and work with.

 My guitar lesson rates are different for each of my teaching locations as well as my private online lesson formats.